April nor'easter with heavy, wet snow bears down on Northeast, leaving 670,000 without power

 “I just saw the wind and the rain and I just bought this little poncho to protect myself," said Claire Saussol, who was visiting Boston from France on Wednesday.
 "I wasn't prepared with the warm clothes.
 It’s worse than the north of France!
 Very worse, but it’s ok.
 It’s a pretty city.”

-Storms in northeastern Oklahoma on Tuesday unleashed three suspected tornadoes and dumped heavy rain that was blamed for the death of a 46-year-old homeless woman in Tulsa who was sheltering inside a drainage pipe.
+Killed were a homeless woman in Tulsa, Oklahoma, who was sheltering inside a drainage pipe during heavy rains, a woman in the Philadelphia suburb of Collegeville whose car was hit by a falling tree and a person involved in a car accident in Kentucky,

-In Pennsylvania, a woman in her 80s was killed in the Philadelphia suburb of Collegeville on Wednesday when a tree fell on her car, officials said.
+In West Virginia, the National Weather Service confirmed Thursday that an EF-2 tornado with winds of up to 130 mph hit the Fayette County community of Hico on Tuesday, damaging at least a dozen homes and businesses.
+The weather service also issued a warning for major flooding through Sunday in some communities along the Ohio River.
+About 40,000 homes and businesses in the state remained without power.

-Associated Press writers Bruce Shipowski in Toms River, New Jersey, and Patrick Whittle and Holly Ramer in Boston contributed to this report.
+Associated Press writers Patrick Whittle and Holly Ramer in Boston, Karen Matthews in New York, John Raby in Charleston, West Virginia, and Jackie Quinn in Washington, D.C., contributed to this report.

 Credit: AP